NCAR/lrose-docs/lrose-core/lrose-app-structure.md

 ## Common source files

-Many LROSE apps have a similar code structure at the top level.
+By convention, many of the LROSE apps have a similar code structure at the top level.
 (Here we use the Radx2Grid application as an example.)

 | Source file | Description | Example    |